The Art Gallery Guardian

 The number of cuts such that is .

-There were many attempts, and people can only obtain lower bounds of the form .
+One can show a lower bounds of the form .
 Again, a cycle would be an example of such lower bound.
 The min--cut has value , and can be obtained by picking any edges.
-The gap is pretty large.
-Hence one would tempt to conjecture the following.
+Recently, the upper bound has been closed (up to constant factor if is fixed) [4].

 The number of cuts such that is .